Pruthviraj374/Scheduled-Order-Processing-Glue-Job/README.md

 <a name="Installation_Guide"></a>
 # Installation Guide
-Download all the files provided in the repository .There are 3 files provided: a Python scriptfile ,a AWS CloudFormation template, and a sample Excel file.
+Download all the files provided in the repository.There are three files provided: a Python script file,a AWS CloudFormation template, and a sample Excel file.

-Sign in to the AWS Management Console, then follow these steps
+Sign in to the AWS Management Console, then follow these steps:

  1. Create a S3 bucket from AWS Console (open the Amazon S3 console at [link](https://console.aws.amazon.com/s3/)) and store the Python scriptfile in it .